Fishing is of great importance to the Greenlandic society

 Dinghies in fishing

 A dinghy with a large engine is an important tool for the independent fisherman.
 Many fishermen have switched from being on board traditional cutters to buying their own dinghy.
 A dinghy is flexible, the engine easier to replace or repair than on a cutter and easy to handle for 1-2 people.
-If you fish for Greenland turbot, it is possible to handle the gear for one man alone.
+If you fish for Greenland halibut, it is possible to handle the gear for one man alone.